EdgarLF27/SAIIUT/README.md

 ## 🧾 Notes

 - `node_modules` is excluded from the repo.
-- If you see errors, run `npm install` again.
+- If you see errors, run `npm install` again